Street and Racing Technology: Cars

 The naming convention used by SRT for its models is indicative of the vehicle's engine type.
 The number that follows the "SRT" prefix denotes the number of engine cylinders.
-For example, Chrysler 300C models with 6.1 L Hemi V8s when in the SRT version are named as the Chrysler 300C SRT-8.
+For example, Chrysler 300C models with 6.1 L Hemi V8s when in the SRT version are named as the Chrysler 300C SRT8.
 Similarly, the Dodge Viper SRT-10 along with the Dodge Ram SRT-10 had an 8.3 L V10.

 Currently, the quickest SRT production models are the 2023 Dodge Challenger Demon 170 with a quarter-mile time of 8.91 seconds, the 2021 Dodge Challenger SRT Super Stock with a quarter-mile time of 10.5 seconds, and the 2021 Dodge Charger SRT Hellcat RedEye with a quarter-mile time of 10.6 seconds.

 Chrysler released the 6.4 L Hemi engine in early 2011.
-2011-2014 SRT-8 versions have 392 Hemi (6.4 L) engine, rated at 470 hp and 470 lbft.
+2011-2014 SRT8 versions have 392 Hemi (6.4 L) engine, rated at 470 hp and 470 lbft.
 The engine was used in the 2012 Dodge Challenger SRT8, Dodge Charger SRT8, Chrysler 300 SRT8, and the Jeep Grand Cherokee SRT8.
 With the improved engine, the current SRT8 model is not only faster than the previous model but also has better fuel efficiency than the previous one.

-In 2012 Chrysler implemented a plan to turn SRT into a separate brand under the Chrysler Group umbrella.
+In 2012, Chrysler implemented a plan to turn SRT into a separate brand under the Chrysler Group umbrella.
 During the 2013 and 2014 model years, the Dodge Viper was sold under the model name SRT Viper.
 In May 2014, the SRT brand was re-consolidated under Dodge, with former SRT CEO Ralph Gilles continuing as senior vice president of product design and also as the CEO and president of Motorsports.

-The Jeep Grand Cherokee SRT-8 is being sold in China by dealer import methods.
-Due to increasing interest in American muscle cars, dealers were considering also importing the Dodge Charger and Challenger SRT-8 into China.
+The Jeep Grand Cherokee SRT8 is being sold in China by dealer import methods.
+Due to increasing interest in American muscle cars, dealers were considering also importing the Dodge Charger and Challenger SRT8 into China.
 However, little to none of the Charger and Challenger imports to China have been confirmed.

 After two years of SRT as an independent division, Fiat Chrysler Automobiles (now Stellantis) announced on May 4, 2014, that the SRT family of vehicles will be consolidated under the Dodge brand.
 This includes renaming the SRT Viper back to the Dodge Viper.
 This will expand the Dodge lineup to focus on it as a performance-dedicated brand.

 In late 2014, FCA announced a new variant of the Dodge Challenger and Charger models named "SRT Hellcat" and another variant called the "SRT Demon" in early 2017.